Frequently Asked Questions

 - How do I use or interpret the SCORE on the credit report?
 Is the report easy to understand?

 Yes, the report is provided in a very easy to read format.
 The FICO scores for each applicant will range from 300 to 900.
 The lower the score the higher the risk.
 If a resident has a low a score, you may want to require a higher security deposit (within state limits) or a cosigner.
 The higher the score, the more likely an applicant will NOT have money problems.
 Use this number to compare the scores of different applicants.
 You may also wish to set a certain score as the minimal acceptable score for your selection criteria.
 For example, many lenders set cutoff points — 700 or above, for example — as the minimum scores they will accept for their most attractive low-interest loans.
-Click here for additional information on how to interpret the score.
 Remember, however the FICO score is just one factor in the selection criteria, so be sure to read and review the complete report.
-And if you need help the first time, the service will be glad to assist you by phone.
+And if you need help the first time, the customer service will be glad to assist you by phone six days a week.
+1-888-294-4640

 - Why is it recommended that I get an eviction report along with a credit report?